AnotherDaniel/up-trustable-release/trustable/tenets/TT-CHANGES.md

 reviewed: UpOkuadAOFHpUXzjPkpFAXgJfU7u9IpA7PL1_I-8w6c=
 ---

-XYZ is actively maintained, with regular updates to dependencies, and changes are verified to prevent regressions.
+uProtocol is actively maintained, with regular updates to dependencies, and changes are verified to prevent regressions.